 The student’s Thesis Advisor, in consultation with the student, nominates two additional GGCS faculty members to serve on the Thesis Committee.
 These nominations are submitted to the Office of Graduate Studies for formal appointment in accordance with Graduate Council policy.
 The Thesis Advisor serves as Chair of the Thesis Committee.
 At least two members of this committee must be members of the Academic Senate of the University of California, and a least two members of this committee must be GGCS members.
 The thesis must be approved by all three members of the Thesis Committee.

-The student’s Project Advisor nominates one additional faculty member to serve on the Project Committee.
+The student’s Project Advisor nominates two additional faculty members to serve on the Project Committee.
 This nomination is submitted to the Graduate Advisors Committee for approval.
 The responsibility of the Project Committee is to supervise and evaluate the student’s project.
-A project must be approved by both members of the committee.
+A project must be approved by all members of the committee.